All Work

 What a similar engagement looks like

 It's a fit for tech transfer offices, VC evaluation teams, due-diligence shops, and any organization that produces standardized analytical reports at volume and needs to stand behind the numbers.
+It's the wrong product when every report is its own one-off and no two share a section taxonomy.

 For internal champions